 (g) any other information that the Registrar directs.

+(4A) A draft disclosure statement of a proposed non-distributing co-operative submitted under subsection (2A) must contain the information that the Registrar directs to be included.

-(4) The disclosure statement cannot include a statement purporting to be made by an expert or to be based on a statement made by an expert unless —
+(4) A draft disclosure statement submitted under subsection (1) or (2A) cannot include a statement purporting to be made by an expert or to be based on a statement made by an expert unless —

 (a) the expert has given, and has not withdrawn, the expert’s written consent to the submission of the disclosure statement with the statement included in the form and context in which it is included; and